| Wayne's

 any other references online to a "TG33" synth by Roland.
 There is, however,

 a Yamaha TG33.
-In all likelihood, Chris confused the synth manufacturers.
+Chris may simply have confused the synth manufacturers.

 This is a somewhat arcane little listsome